RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

         - Hid at embassy in lima, and columbia argued for safe passage out
         - Relied on Regional custom def / local custom def
           - Must be a constant and uniform usage, as accepted by law
-        - Peru consistently repudiated any such law or convention, so won’t be held to be a regional custom for Peru
+        - Peru consistently repudiated any such law or convention, so won't be held to be a regional custom for Peru
 - Sources of Public International Law
   - United Nations System
     -